typedb/dependencies/README.md

-# TypeDB Dependencies
+# Vaticle Dependencies

 [![Grabl](https://grabl.io/api/status/vaticle/dependencies/badge.svg)](https://grabl.io/vaticle/dependencies)

-Bazel dependency declarations for build tools reused across @vaticle repositories.
+Bazel dependencies and build tools for [@vaticle](https://github.com/vaticle) repositories.

-This a public repository, and you are free to take inspirations from it.
-However, **we will not be maintaining this codebase for public usage**, and we will definitely be making changes to it that are specific to @vaticle, and this may break your build system.
+> This is a publicly accessible repository, and you are free to take inspirations from it.
+However, **we are not maintaining this codebase for public usage** outside of [@vaticle](https://github.com/vaticle).
+We will definitely be making changes to it that are specific to [@vaticle](https://github.com/vaticle), and this may break your build system if you depend on this repository from outside of [@vaticle](https://github.com/vaticle).